Contractor accounting: limited company contracting and when to call your accountant

 • When it comes to IR35, there are legal implications, too, and even an accountant specialising in contractor accounts won’t have all the answers.
 Therefore, contractors should use a solicitor with expertise in IR35 and employment law to determine their current contract’s IR35 status.

-Managing a contracting limited company
+Managing the finacial and accounting obligations of a contracting limited company

 Contractors who are using their own contracting limited company need to understand how to manage: